Skip to main content

 More Background

-Through SGI 2.0, NRCS has committed to work with landowners and partners to help protect and restore mesic habitats, such as riparian and wet meadow areas, to benefit sage-grouse.
-While a variety of mesic conservation strategies exist, relatively simple and low-cost alternatives are a potentially important part of toolbox for restoration at scales relevant to sage-grouse.
+Through SGI 2.0, NRCS has committed to working with landowners and partners to protect and restore mesic habitats like riparian areas and wet meadows to benefit sage-grouse.

 Instruction Team